jmcanterafonseca-iota/iotax/README.md

 # iotax

-iotax is a command line utility for interacting conveniently with IOTA networks
+CLI for IOTA 1, Chrysalis and beyond